Sober (Pink song): Background and recording

 In February 2008, Pink announced that she and her husband Carey Hart had separated, which led the singer to write songs for a new album.
 It was confirmed that she was working with many music producers such as Butch Walker, Billy Mann, Eg White and Danja.
 While working on the album, she penned a track called "Sober" with Kara DioGuardi, claiming it was "about the vices that we choose."
 She added, "I had this idea in my head, 'like how do I feel this good sober?'
 So I brought that idea to Danja and with this awesome girl Kara DioGuardi and we wrote this song, Sober.
 And it's a pretty telling song and then me and Tony Kanal and Jimmy Harry finished it, production-wise, threw some strings on it and made it a little bit darker and a little bit more rocky."
 Danja and Marcella Araica contributed to additional lyrics, with Danja, Kanal and Harry serving as the producers of the song.
 Araica, Harry and Jake Davis recorded the track at Sha Recording (Malibu, California), 3:20 Studios (Los Feliz, Los Angeles) and Henson Recording Studios (Los Angeles, California).
 Stevie Blacke arranged and performed all the strings, Jimmy Harry was also responsible for guitars and keyboards, while Tony Kanal provided bass.

 Release

-"Sober" was selected to be "Funhouse"'s second single, after the huge success of "So What".
+"Sober" was selected to be Funhouses second single, after the huge success of "So What".
 It received airplay before release in Australia on Today Network's stations and the Hot 30 Countdown and was the number one most added song on Australian radio.
 It was sent to contemporary hit radio in the United States on December 1, 2008.
 While announced its release on her official website, Pink claimed, "It’s just a really, really personal beautiful song, one of my favorites.”
 While reviewing the single, Alex Fletcher wrote for Digital Spy that the song is "a dramatic U-turn from the brash and ballsy single 'So What', but reiterated that "it's a better representation of her 'Funhouse' album" than its lead single."
 Slants Jonathan Keefe disagreed, calling it an "oddly-chosen second single."